pgherveou/gulp-awspublish/README.md

 Publish take a header hash that add or override existing s3 headers.

-if there is an .awspublish cache file, we first compare disk file etag with the one in the cache, if etags match we dont request amazon and file.s3.state is set to 'cache'
+if there is an .awspublish cache file, we first compare disk file etag with the one in the cache, if etags match we dont query amazon and file.s3.state is set to 'cache'

 we then make a header query and compare the remote etag with the local one